evobanco/Data-Pipe-Scala/task2-advanced-pivot/README.md

 #### Describe your solution

-In my solution I have used SparkSQL  and First and Last value window functions.
+In my solution I have defined a function to get the rows with max and min timestamp of a DataFrame over a given window.
-Created separate Dataframes for Measures and Test.
+That function is applied to both test and measurements DataFrames, previously filtered.
-Join the two Dataframes on part number and aggregation mode.
+Then the measurements names and values are collected as a list of structs for each first and last row of the part field, and that is joined to the test resulting DataFrame.

 **Advantages:**
 Leveraged SparkSQL and Dataframes

 **Disadvantages:**
-Could not manage Features in Array Struct type.Converted the test cases accordingly.
+The solution can be scaled for a larger number of test, but window functions may not have the better performance with a large number of input rows.

-__TODO:__ Please explain your solution briefly and highlight the advantages and disadvantages of your implementation.
-Will it scale for a large number of tests?
+For better perfomance, repartition the DataFrames may be considered.

 ### Output schema